Carreau/talks/2017-08-13-pybay/pybay.md

 Ok-ish for Pure-Python packages.

-Many downstream distribution requires sdist.
+Many downstream distributions requires (or really like) sdists.

 --